Blanckanvas Media Lights Up the City with a Dazzling Diwali Celebration - www.lokmattimes.com

 Blanckanvas Media Lights Up the City with a Dazzling Diwali Celebration

-PNN Mumbai (Maharashtra) [India], October 21: The festive season reached a new peak of glamour as Blanckanvas Media hosted ...
+Mumbai (Maharashtra) [India], October 23: The festive season reached a new peak of glamour as Blanckanvas Media hosted a ...

 Attended by a distinguished mix of leading names and brands from the entertainment and lifestyle sectors, the night’s highlight was the official reveal of the teaser for OMG Face of the Year Season 3, which is set to premiere soon on Hungama.